spywhere/vscode-guides/README.md

 - *Active indentation guide* is a line that run down along the last indentation level of the current line.
 - *Stack indentation guide* is a line that run down along each indentation level that comes before the active indentation level.

-**Q** How can I configure the settings for specific languages?
-**A** Every settings Guides provided can be configured on each language.
-You can configured the settings by adding "Language ID" to the end of the settings you want to configure.
-For example...

-Disable active indentation guides for JavaScript files
-Set `guides.active.enabled.javascript` to `false`

-Change thickness of normal indentation guides for JSON files
-Set `guides.normal.width.json` to `5`

-You can check the Language ID by open the language mode dialog, the Language ID will be surrounded by parentheses.

 **Q:** License?
 **A:** MIT